joshuagodwin7929/Homelabs/Active-Directory-Homelab/README.md

 # Active Directory Homelab

-I design a self-built enterprise-style Active Directory environment simulating the core identity, network, and security infrastructure a real organization relies on.
+I designed a self-built enterprise-style Active Directory environment simulating the core identity, network, and security infrastructure a real organization relies on.
 This homelab was built to strengthen my hands-on SOC and IT administration skills.